 What is Evidence Based Practice (EBP)

 A problem-solving approach to clinical practice that integrates the conscientious use of the best available research evidence, clinical expertise, and patient preferences and values.
-The University of Minnesota has developed a web page that provides definitions for commonly used terms in EBP.

 The 5 Steps in the EBP Process:

 - Collect the most relevant and best evidence.

 - Integrate all evidence with personal clinical expertise, as well as patient preferences and values, and make a practice decision or change.

 - Evaluate the practice decison or change.

 Depending on your experience, you may first need to ask background questions to acquire general knowledge about a condition or thing.
 These commonly take the form of a question: who, what, where, when, how, why and a verb.
 Example: What causes SARS?